-- 0 new COVID-19 cases as of 12:01 am on December 26, 2020.
-This number is lower than expected because Jackson County Public Health was closed for the Christmas holiday; therefore, new COVID-19 cases reported to the local health department from December 25 were not processed or reported.
-Jackson County Public Health anticipates that tomorrow’s daily case count will be higher than expected.
+- 22 new COVID-19 cases as of 12:01 am on January 2, 2021.
+This number is lower than expected because Jackson County Public Health was closed on New Year’s Day Jackson County Public Health anticipates that tomorrow’s daily case count may be higher than expected.

 For additional information, visit the Jackson County COVID-19 Data Dashboard at Situation in Jackson County, Oregon webpage.
 The Oregon Health Authority’s COVID-19 Data Dashboard website does publish Jackson County COVID-19 data.

 Healthy Resolutions for 2021

 Quit smoking or vaping: As a smoker, you or the people who care about you may be worried about a connection between COVID-19 and smoking.
 Scientists are still learning about the disease, but we know that: